marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part2.markdown

 not cope well with copper for some reason, and by shifting the signal handling responsabilities to an external module, the problem is "patched".
 However, all the issues highlighted when investigating TCP checksum and Ethernet FCS are still relevant.
-After all, the optical transceiver does not add any layer with an additional consistency mechanism, therefore I believe data corruption on the wire would still pose a serious problem.
+After all, the optical transceiver does not add any layer with additional checksumming, therefore I believe data corruption on the wire would still pose a serious problem.
 After some further testing, I realised that also FCoE copper cables seemed to work just fine.
-In this case, the active transceiver encapsulates outgoing Ethernet frames in to Fiber Channel frames, which include additional consistency mechanisms, therefore bits flipped on the wire would most likely be correctly detected.
+In this case, the active transceiver encapsulates outgoing Ethernet frames into Fiber Channel frames, which include additional consistency checks, therefore bits flipped on the wire would most likely be correctly detected.